 - The activity to build general-purpose ontologies

-- In non trivial domains, received.
+- In non trivial domail

-- simulations of the second
+- simultaneously

 - Several attempts to build general-purpose ontologies

-- GYC, DBpedia, TextRunner, .
+- CYC, DBpedia, TextRunner, ..

 - not very successful so far

 - The activity to formalize a specific problem or task domain - Relevant questions to be addressed: - What are the relevant facts, objects, relations ... ? - Which is the right level of abstraction? - What are the queries to the KB (inferences)?